Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 The first step is building the receiver’s configuration:

 • We are using the JMX receiver to gather JVM metrics.
-The jar_path attribute lets you specify the path to the jar file, which facilitates gathering JVM metrics using the JMX receiver.
-This file path is created automatically when observIQ’s distribution of the OpenTelemetry Collector is installed.
+The jar_path attribute allows you to specify the path to the jar file for gathering JVM metrics using the JMX receiver.
+This file path is automatically created when observIQ’s distribution of the OpenTelemetry Collector is installed.

-• Set the IP address and port for the system from which the metrics are gathered as the endpoint.
+• You should set the IP address and port for the system from which the metrics are collected as the endpoint.

-• When we connect to JMX, there are different categories of metrics; the JVM metrics are the ones that this configuration intends to scrape.
+• When we connect to JMX, there are different categories of metrics; this configuration is intended to scrape the JVM metrics.
 This target_system attribute specifies that.

-• Set the time interval for fetching the metrics for the collection_interval attribute.
-The default value for this parameter is 10s.
-However, if exporting metrics to Google Cloud operations, this value is set to 60s by default.
+• Set the time for fetching the metrics using the collection_interval attribute.
+The default value for this parameter is 10 seconds.
+However, if metrics are exported to Google Cloud operations, this value is set to 60 seconds by default.

 yaml